 Skipping antibiotic dosage to drink can also cause serious withdrawal effects like mood changes, sleep problems, tiredness, headaches, anxiety, and flu-like symptoms.

 YES!
 Alcohol can cause organ damage when taken alongside antibiotics.
 Without a properly working liver, antibiotics can’t be broken down.
-Alcohol is metabolized in the liver by ADH (alcohol dehydrogenase).
+Alcohol is metabolised in the liver by ADH (alcohol dehydrogenase).
 If a person ingests a lot of alcohol when they are taking antibiotics, the work of ADH can be inhibited.

 Drinking alcohol may not hinder the work of antibiotics in most cases.
 However, it can interfere with healing in many ways.
 To recover from an infection or sickness, a person needs adequate amounts of rest and a nutritious diet.
 Alcohol makes it impossible to rest adequately and maintain a balanced diet.